swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

 You can also attach an instance of [`String`](https://developer.apple.com/documentation/swift/string) or [`Substring`](https://developer.apple.com/documentation/swift/substring).
-The testing library assumes that it should treat attached strings as UTF-8 text files.
+The testing library treats attached strings as UTF-8 text files.
 If you want to save a string as an attachment using a different encoding, convert it to [`Data`](https://developer.apple.com/documentation/foundation/data) using [`data(using:allowLossyConversion:)`](https://developer.apple.com/documentation/swift/stringprotocol/data(using:allowlossyconversion:))